 Proper urging is then defined as properly educating and training, coupled with the belief that the person being trained will absorb the material.
-A hands-off, but a watchful eye, approach.
+A hands-off but watchful-eye approach.

-The change didn’t come easy for me, but the value I got out of promoting and cultivating a growth mindset in everyone, in most cases, helped them develop the necessary skill-sets.
+The change didn’t come easy for me, but the value I got out of promoting and cultivating a growth mindset in everyone, in most cases, helped them develop the necessary skill sets.
 And it did something else.
-It created empowered employees who no longer needed watched-over.
+It created empowered employees who no longer needed to be watched over.
 They became more confident in themselves because of the confidence I held in them.

 Charles worked out.
 He not only turned into one of my best tow truck operators but also became a good friend.